-If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
-This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
-If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.
-This is called your “maximum eligibility period.”
-Your maximum eligibility period is based on the published length of your current program.
+But, if you were a first-time borrower on or after July 1, 2013, and before July 1, 2021, there was a limit on the maximum period of time (measured in academic years) that you could receive Direct Subsidized Loans.
+If this limit applied to you, you could not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.
+This was called your “maximum eligibility period.”
+Your maximum eligibility period was based on the published length of your current program at that time.
 You can find the published length of your program of study online at the Programs of Study or in the RIT Undergraduate Bulletin.

 Students and their families are encouraged to review the Department of Education’s website regarding these time limitations; potential scenarios and examples are illustrated and outlined.